Size ranking: 39th

 King Athamas and his wife Nephele had an unhappy marriage, so Athamas turned instead to Ino, daughter of King Cadmus from neighbouring Thebes.
 Ino resented her step-children, Phrixus and Helle, and she arranged a plot to have them killed.
 She began by parching the wheat so that the crops would fail.
 When Athamas appealed for help to the Delphic Oracle, Ino bribed messengers to bring back a false reply that Phrixus must be sacrificed to save the harvest.

-Reluctantly, Athamas, took his son to the top of Mount Laphystium, overlooking his palace at Orchomenus.
+Reluctantly, Athamas took his son to the top of Mount Laphystium, overlooking his palace at Orchomenus.
 He was about to sacrifice Phrixus to Zeus when Nephele intervened to save her son, sending down from the sky a winged ram with a golden fleece.
 Phrixus climbed on the ram’s back and was joined by his sister Helle, who feared for her own life.
 They flew off eastwards to Colchis, which lay on the eastern shore of the Black Sea, under the Caucasus Mountains (the modern Georgia).
 On the way Helle’s grip failed and she fell into the channel between Europe and Asia, the Dardanelles, which the Greeks named the Hellespont in her memory.
 On reaching Colchis, Phrixus sacrificed the ram in gratitude to Zeus.
 He presented its golden fleece to the fearsome King Aeëtes of Colchis who, in return, gave Phrixus the hand of his daughter Chalciope.
+Nephele placed the image of the ram among the stars.

 After Phrixus died his ghost returned to Greece to haunt his cousin Pelias, who had seized the throne of Iolcus in Thessaly.
 The true successor to the throne was Jason.
 Pelias promised to give up the throne to Jason if he brought home the golden fleece from Colchis.
 This was the challenge that led to the epic voyage of Jason and the Argonauts.